 What can you say about living in Provo Utah that can’t be said about other Utah cities?
 It may be a city of over 116,000 residents (a 3.7 percent increase in just ten years), but its character has always remained essentially unchanged.
 It’s always been a college town.
 It’s always been diverse.
 And it’s always been an undeniably convenient Utah landmark.
+The number of homes for sale in Provo Utah has been decreasing as demand and prices are increasing.

 But landmarks do both change and shape the character of a region.
 While Utah has always had a diverse landscape and population, it’s changing even more rapidly.
 And so is Provo Utah.
 And it’s not just in size, either.
 If you’re thinking about leaving or moving to Provo, here’s some of the things you might want to keep in mind first.
+Homes for sale in Prove are in high demand for the reasons stated below.

 Is Provo Utah The Next New Hot Spot?